 - Compassionate Team: Our empathetic staff guides you through every step, ensuring a smooth journey.

 Your Breast Reduction Results

 You will be completely recovered in about eight weeks.
 The results are smaller, lifted, more youthful, and beautiful breasts.
 You can enjoy a better quality of life and a lighter, more balanced physique.

 Insurance companies will generally pay for breast reduction surgery if it is deemed medically necessary.
 To determine this and provide the required information to your insurance company, Dr. Cohen uses the Schnur Sliding Scale.

 The Schnur Sliding Scale chart is an evaluation method developed by a plastic surgeon.
 The sliding scale takes both the patient’s body surface area and the average weight of breast tissue that would need to be removed into account.

 If a patient’s body surface area and weight of breast tissue removed are above the 22nd percentile, a breast reduction surgery is deemed medically necessary.

-Why choose Dr. Cohen?
+Why choose Dr. Cohen for your breast reduction?